Chart Color Schemes

 Treeby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Treeby has a high level of cultural diversity, with 35.0% of its population speaking a language other than English at home and 46.8% born overseas.
-The predominant religion in Treeby is Christianity, accounting for 44.8% of the population.
-However, Hinduism is significantly overrepresented, making up 8.3% compared to the Greater Perth average of 1.9%.
+Christianity is the predominant religion in Treeby, accounting for 44.8% of people.
+Hinduism is notably overrepresented, comprising 8.3%, compared to the Greater Perth average of 1.9%.

 Frequently Asked Questions - Diversity